-Olivia Coleman may play the monarch in the movie The Favourite, but what do we need to know about the real Queen Anne?
+Olivia Colman won the 2019 Best Actress Oscar for her role in The Favourite, but what do we need to know about the real Queen Anne?

 Queen Anne was the last Stuart monarch and first married queen to rule England.
 Anne Stuart was born February 6, 1665, to James, Duke of York (who became James II) and his first wife, Anne Hyde, daughter of Edward Hyde, Earl of Clarendon.
 She was one of two children to survive to adulthood - her older sister Mary Stuart, born April 30, 1662, was the other.